Fixed or variable rate: a question of monthly mortgage payments

 What creates variations in mortgage rates?

-Mortgage rates fluctuate based on the prime rate issued by the Bank of Canada.
+Mortgage rates fluctuate based on the Bank of Canada overnight rate.
 The prime rate represents the target overnight rate based on which most financial institutions borrow and lend money amongst themselves over the course of a day.
 Eight times per year, the Bank of Canada announces its intention to raise, drop or maintain the prime rate.

 Following a rise in the prime rate, financial institutions generally raise mortgage rates, though not always.
 This won’t impact fixed-rate mortgage holders much until the end of the term, however variable-rate mortgage holders will feel the change almost instantly.
 It’s important to remember that this impact isn’t restricted to mortgages; it also affects savings accounts, credit lines and other financial products.